bear-metal/bear-metal/source/_posts/2014-12-06-rails-garbage-collection-age-matters.markdown

 The secret sauce for following along and understanding the basis of the new Garbage Collector is:

-*MOST OBJECTS DIE YOUNG.*
+**MOST OBJECTS DIE YOUNG.**

-Objects on the Ruby heap can thus be classified as either *OLD* or *YOUNG*.
-This segregation now allows the garbage collector to work with 2 distinct generations, with the *OLD* generation much less likely to yield much improvements towards recovering memory.
+Objects on the Ruby heap can thus be classified as either **OLD** or **YOUNG**.
+This segregation now allows the garbage collector to work with 2 distinct generations, with the **OLD** generation much less likely to yield much improvement towards recovering memory.

 What generally makes an object old?